 For Outbound Rules also, repeat the same process.

-Now, try to connect the VPN with your Windows 10 PC.
+Now, try to connect the VPN to your Windows 10 PC.